enonic/lib-react4xp/README.md

 ```
 The last 3 of these are optional.
 Depends on whether you use them in `build.gradle` in step 6 below.
 The `...-externals` package is used in these instructions, while `...-client` and `...-nashornpolyfills` are commented out.

-Alos add any peer dependencies you might be missing in the parent project.
+Also add any peer dependencies you might be missing in the parent project.

-###### Package docs are here:
+##### Package docs are here:
   - [react4xp-buildconstants](https://www.npmjs.com/package/react4xp-buildconstants)
   - [react4xp-build-components](https://www.npmjs.com/package/react4xp-build-components)
   - [react4xp-runtime-externals](https://www.npmjs.com/package/react4xp-runtime-externals)